byui-cit/cit470/ab8/README.md

 ## Task: Above-and-Beyond 8

 ## Tools
-- Varies based on project
+- Same as those revealed in the [Penetration Testing Exercise](cit470/pentest).

 ## Requirements
-- Select an Above-and-Beyond project from the list of possible Above-and-Beyond projects in M00: Semester Project Tasks and Requirements, or come up with your own.
-- Come up with a list of requirements for the project and message your instructor for project and requirements approval
+- After you and your team have succeeded in accomplishing one of the objectives that satisfies the Penetration Testing Exercise, you may continue working, either individually or with other classmates, to accomplish any of the other Penetration Testing Exercise objectives.
+- Produce another illustrated tutorial that shows how you achieved your additional objective.
+(If you worked together with other classmates on this above-and-beyond task, each of you must write your own report.)

 ## Deliverable
-Upload an illustrated tutorial, in which you explain what your team did and how you accomplished it.
+Upload an illustrated tutorial, in which you explain what you did and how you accomplished it.
 - Your document should be clear enough that one of your peers would be able to follow your instructions and accomplish the same tasks.
 - Identify any difficult or challenging parts of the project, and clearly explain how you diagnosed and overcame your obstacles.
 - Include a few cropped screen captures where appropriate.
 Also upload your updated and annotated network diagram.